Fair Division with Money and Prices: Introduction

+Consider the \textquotedblleft naive\textquotedblright\ division rule known as \textit{Multi Auction} (MA): each agent $i$ places a bid $\beta _{ia}$ for each good $a$, the highest bidder $i^{\ast }$ on $a$ gets this object and pays $\frac{1}{n}\beta _{i^{\ast }a}$ to each of the $n-1$ other agents.
+Although MA is compelling if all utilities over the objects are additive, in our much more general domain of utilities its performance is very poor: this point is the object of section 11.1 of the Appendix.

+Our two division rules of interest behave much better than MA.
+The first one adapts to our context with cash transfers and any number $n$ of agents the time honored \textit{Divide and Choose} (\textbf{D\&C}$^{1}$) method: a round of bids determines the Divider agent, who picks a partition where each lot contains some objects (possibly none) and some cash transfer (possibly zero), after which each Chooser places bids summing to zero on the different lots.
+We also discuss in section 6 a similar but more efficient version denoted D\&C$^{2}$.

-If only two agents divide $m$ goods they bid first to determine the roles of Seller and Buyer in the next stage.
-A bid is interpreted as the price the Seller can charge for all the goods; the agent with the \textit{smallest} bid $x$ takes that role.
-The Seller then chooses a price for every good so that their sum is $x$ and the Buyer buys at those prices any subset of goods,including all goods or none.
+The second rule is the new \textit{Bid and Sell }rule (\textbf{B\&S}) where each agent can have a role as Seller or Buyer.
+In the two agent case they bid first to assign these roles, and a bid is interpreted as the price the Seller can charge for \textit{all} the goods.
+The agent with the \textit{ smallest} bid $x$ takes that role.
+The Seller then chooses a price for every good so that their sum is $x$ and the Buyer can buy at those prices any subset of goods, possibly all or none.
 The remaining goods go the the Seller, along with the cash from the Buyer's purchase.

-It is also possible to adapt the \textit{Divide\&Choose} rule (D\&C) to our model with cash transfers.
-The first round of bids picks the Divider, this time because her bid $y$ is the highest.
-After paying $\frac{1}{n}y$ to each of the other $n-1$ participants, the Divider selects an allocation in which each of the $n$ shares is a set of goods (possibly empty) plus a cash transfer, such that all goods are distributed and the sum of the cash transfers is zero.\footnote{ We also discuss a version of D\&C with the same guarantee but eliciting more information from the agents: first each agent proposes a partition of the objects in $n$ shares after which they all bid to select the \textquotedblleft best\textquotedblright\ partition: see section 6.}

-Both rules elicit cognitively realistic, if very different, messages.
-Our results focus on their performances with respect to ex ante fairness and the efficiency of the \textquotedblleft safe play\textquotedblright\ by the participants.
-A message is safe if it maximises the worst case utility the agent clueless about the preferences and behaviour of the other -- possibly adversarial -- participants.
-More sophisticated strategies exploiting some information about other participants' behaviour or preferences are unsafe inasmuch as this information may be wrong.

-That worst case utility is called the \textit{guarantee} offered by the rule and the first step toward its ex ante fairness is that the guarantee should be the same for two participants with identical utility functions.
-The next step is to make the guarantee as \textquotedblleft efficient\textquotedblright\ as possible in the sense that the sum of individual guarantees, and/or the outcome of independent safe play captures a large share of the efficient surplus.